yellphonenaing/ZeroToNinja-WebSec/Courses/xss.md

 **Tips For XSS**

 >1.
-Allow Uploading HTML File Or Unknown File Extensions Lead To XSS in some browser.
+Allow Uploading HTML File Or Unknown File Extensions Leads To XSS in some browser.
 Bypass Extensions (html,htm.pngs,jpegs,txts)
 >2.
 If target web is protected by CloudFlare.Find the real ip of this web and inject xss payloads with host header injection.
->3.We can perform CSRF and CORS attacks with XSS.
+>3.We can perform CSRF and CORS attacks with Any Type Of XSS.